Joost van den Vondel: Early life

 Vondel's parents valued good education and made sure their son went to a proper school.
 It is thought that Vondel may have been a pupil of the famous mathematician and educator Willem Bartjens, to whom he would later dedicate an ode.
 Apart from mathematics, Bartjens taught German, French and wrote poems.
 Not long after Vondel received his first education he started writing poems.
 Vondel's first biographer, Gerard Brandt, remarked that Vondel was very young when he first started writing poetry.
 It is not known how old Vondel was when he wrote his first poems, though his earliest known poem dates from 1605 and was written when he was 17 years old.
 The poem was written for the marriage of a girl in his neighborhood and was signed with Liefde verwinnet al (Love conquers all), with which Vondel signed all of his early verses.
 By 1606 he was a member of the Chamber of rhetoric Het Wit Lavendel (The White Lavender), a literary society founded by Flemish Protestant refugees from the Spanish Netherlands.
 The choice for this Chamber of rhetoric was understandable considering the recent history of Vondel's family.
-It was at this place where Vondel wrote the first of his occasional poetry.
+It was here where Vondel wrote the first of his occasional poetry.
 In 1606 he received Mennonite adult baptism from the congregation led by Cornelis Claesz Anslo and the following year his father died, so Vondel was brought into the family silk business as a partner.
-Vondel's early poetry was still heavily influenced by the Flemish poetry of the Chamber of rhetoric, especially the poetry fellow Mennonite Karel van Mander.
+Vondel's early poetry was still heavily influenced by the Flemish poetry of the Chamber of rhetoric, especially the poetry of fellow Mennonite Karel van Mander.
 His early poems were eventually anthologized in the work Den nieuwen verbeterden lust-hof (The New Improved Pleasure Garden) of 1607.
 In the last months of 1610 Vondel married Mayken de Wolff, with whom he had five children, of which three died in infancy.